grace-plugins/grace-htmx/README.md

     template = 'book-detail'
 }

-// You can set htmx response headers in Grails
+// You can set htmx response headers in Grails/Grace

 response.htmx.trigger = 'itemAdded'

+// In v0.12+ and v1.2+, just use this
+htmx.trigger = 'itemAdded'
 ```

-If you use [`respond`](https://grails.github.io/legacy-grails-doc/4.0.0/ref/Controllers/respond.html) method introduced in Grails 2.3.
+If you use [`respond`](https://grails.apache.org/docs/4.0.0/ref/Controllers/respond.html) method introduced in Grails 2.3.
 The respond method tries to produce the most appropriate response for the requested content type (JSON, XML, HTML etc.)

-You can [configure mime types](https://grails.github.io/legacy-grails-doc/4.0.0/guide/theWebLayer.html#contentNegotiation) for Htmx.
+You can [configure mime types](https://grails.apache.org/docs/4.0.0/guide/theWebLayer.html#contentNegotiation) for Htmx.

 Update the `app/conf/application.yml`: